rmpb94/rmpb94/README.md

-# Hi there, I'm Roisin Boggan 👋
+# Hi there, I'm Róisín 👋

 she/her/hers